pachyderm/docs-content/staging/set-up/local-deploy/_index.md

 ## What is a Local Installation?

-A local installation means that you will allocate resources from your local machine (e.g., your laptop) to spin up a Kubernetes cluster to run Pachyderm.
+A local installation means that you will allocate resources from your local machine (e.g., your laptop) to spin up a Kubernetes cluster to run {{% productName %}}.
 This installation method is not for a production setup, but is great for personal use, testing, and product exploration.

 ## Which Guide Should I Use?